JetBrains-Research/sorrel/README.md

 ## Installation

-The plugin is currently in development, so the first version is coming on the Marketplace.
+The plugin is currently in development, so the first version will be coming soon to the Marketplace.

-You can install the plugin in IDEA as follows:
+You can install the plugin in IntelliJ IDEA as follows:

-1. Run the gradle command `build`. jar-archive of the plugin will be in the `build/libs` directory.
+1. Run the gradle command `build`.
+A jar-archive of the plugin will appear in the `build/libs` directory.
-2. To install the plugin you need to go to `File` - `Settings` - `Plugins` - ⚙️ - `Install from disk` - Pick plugin jar.
+2. To install the plugin you need to go to `File` - `Settings` - `Plugins` - ⚙️ - `Install from disk` and select the plugin jar.

-If you don't want to install the plugin in IDEA, you can open this project in IDEA and run the gradle command `runIde` to test the plugin.
-A plugin tool window will appear on the right called `Project licenses`.

 ## Supported Licenses

-Sorrel supports 16 licenses.
-A specially trained machine learning model (ML) and the Sørensen-Dies coefficient (DSC) are using to detect 12 licenses.
-The other four licenses are detecting only using the Sørensen-Dies coefficient.
+**Sorrel** currently supports 16 most popular open-source licenses.
+A trained machine learning model (ML) and the Sørensen-Dice coefficient (DSC) are used to detect 12 licenses.
+The remaining four licenses are detected using only the Sørensen-Dice coefficient.
-Supported licenses and detection methods are showing in the table below.
+Supported licenses and detection methods are showed in the table below.

 | License                                                  | Detecting method |
 | :------------------------------------------------------- | :--------------: |